feature-flags-co/ffc-wechat-miniprogram-sdk/README.md

 const featureflags = [{ // the array should contain all your feature flags
   id: string, // the feature flag key
   variation: string,
+  variationType: string, // the variation data type, string is used if not provided
   sendToExperiment: boolean,
   timestamp: number,
   variationOptions: [{